fedwiki/wiki-plugin-bytebeat/ReadMe.md

-# Federated Wiki - Bars Plugin
+# Federated Wiki - Bytebeat Plugin

 The Bytebeat plugin generates 8 kHz sound samples by evaluating its own text as a c-like arithmetic expression in terms of t, the integer sample number.